 After a year of working mostly from home, it was great to be back on the ground, doing the kind of communication work that I most enjoy.
-It was also, at least in retrospect, a significant moment when defeating the pandemic went from something that felt impossible and hopeless to something that we might just be able to pull off.
+It was also, at least in retrospect, a significant moment when defeating the pandemic went from feeling impossible and hopeless to something that we might just be able to pull off.

-“This vaccine protects myself, my patients and my family from COVID-19,” Dr Eric Hungu, a surgeon at Kenyatta National Hospital, told me.
+“This vaccine protects myself, my patients and my family from COVID-19,” Dr Eric Hungu, a surgeon at Kenyatta National Hospital, told me after we took his photo.
 “I am looking forward to the second dose.”

 We soon realised that we had to do more to counter vaccine hesitancy, especially among older people and – surprisingly – teachers.
 We worked with religious leaders to record messages targeting their congregations and I visited a health centre in Dandora informal settlement, one of Nairobi’s largest slums, to film teachers getting vaccinated and record their messages to the peers.